fulminati/arduino-web-inject/README.md

 $ arduino-web-inject MY_SKETCHES_DIRECTORY
 ```

-Replace `MY_SKETCHES_DIRECTORY` with you source code directory.
+Replace `MY_SKETCHES_DIRECTORY` with your source code directory.
 For instances

 On Windows (with `cmd.exe`)